-The MSc Finance (major: Economic Policy) is designed principally for postgraduates working on economic policy in government, central banks, other public organisations, international institutions and consultancy.
-It enables you to deepen your understanding of the principles, applications, and context underlying economic policy with a focus on policy's financial aspects.
+This programme is principally for postgraduates working on economic policy in government, central banks, other public organisations, international institutions and consultancy.
+It will increase your understanding of the principles, applications, and context underlying economic policy, focusing on the financial aspects of policy making.

 Phone: +44 (0) 20 7898 4050

 English language requirements: If your first degree was not taught in English, you will need to provide evidence of language ability as tested by the British Council or another registered body.
 This is equivalent to a score of 7.0 overall in the IELTS test, or 7.0 in both reading and writing.

 - The International Monetary Fund & Economic Policy

 You will also choose three modules from the list of electives or core modules.